shubhampawar0101/Madhav_Store_Sales_Dashboard/README.md

 Average Transaction Value- The average amount spent per transaction.
 Sales Growth Rate- The rate at which sales revenue is increasing or decreasing over time.
 Top-Selling Products- The products that generate the highest sales revenue.
-Sales by Region- Sales performance across different geographic locations.
+Sales by Region- Sales performance across different locations.